#20 ART LIST Homepage new.jpg

 @bcmtco

 SENSIBILITY CONVERSATION.
-A new gallery highlighting craft & processes.
-An ongoing exhibition featuring work by Joshua Vogel, Kat Howard, Sue Kirk, Julia Dankov, Henry Pfeffer.
-Ann Swingler, Samuel Aguirre, Margaret Griffith, Peter Petrochko, Nettie Summer, and Sarah Kersten.
+A gallery highlighting craft & processes.
+Featuring work by Joshua Vogel, Kat Howard, Sue Kirk, Julia Dankov, Henry Pfeffer, Ann Swingler, and more.

 MILLERTON, NY